 But in his just four months as a member of a royal Saxon infantry regiment in Flanders (near the historic Waterloo, in Lessines), the high school graduate Kästner didn’t get into the main battle line at all.
 At any rate, the anecdotes he occasionally told later about his mission played behind the front line, not in the front line, and turned around horses, not around Frenchmen.
 Passport last German veteran

-The defeat of Germany was already sealed at this time.
 After the failure of the great spring offensive in 1918, which had brought the Germans back to Paris to just a few kilometers, the book of action was finally in the hands of the Entente armies, now reinforced by US troops.
-The very beginning of the Allied counteroffensive on August 8 became “Black Day of the German Army” (Ludendorff) when the German front collapsed at Amiens under the onslaught of over 500 Allied tanks.
+The very beginning of the Allied counteroffensive on August 8 became the “Black Day of the German Army” (Ludendorff) when the German front collapsed at Amiens under the onslaught of over 500 Allied tanks.
 Only days later, the Supreme Army Command was forced to accept that the military situation was hopeless.
+The defeat of Germany was already sealed at this time.

-Kästner liked to tell his family that the climax of his soldierhood in 1918 was a “Kaiserparade” with Wilhelm II, in which he himself took part – possibly the last.
+Kästner liked to tell his family that the climax of his soldier hood in 1918 was a “Kaiserparade” with Wilhelm II, in which he took part – possibly the last.
 This is not entirely unthinkable.
-After the capitulation, Kästner and his beaten but redeemed comrades marched back on foot from Flanders to Leipzig, the sons Peter and Ralph remember the stories of their father.
-There the 19-year-old studied law entered the legal service and founded a family in 1928.
+After the capitulation, Kästner and his beaten but redeemed comrades marched back on foot from Flanders to Leipzig, the sons’ Peter and Ralph remember the stories of their father.
+The 19-year-old studied law entered the legal service, and founded a family in 1928.